Students discuss and act out their healthy dinner eating routines.

 If a student names a food or drink high in fat or added sugar, gently guide her or him to think of a healthier choice.

-Once they finish their story, invite the students who also enjoy this food to jump all the way around the outside of the circle and back to their spots.
+Once they finish their story, invite the students who also enjoy this food to jump five times in place.

 After a few students have had a turn, ask some new students to mime their dinner routines (how they prepare and eat it) in the center of the circle (one at a time) without talking.